rlee287/py_autoupdate/docs/source/quickstart.rst

 Pyautoupdate will then download the new version when performing updates and replace the old code files with the new ones.

-More details about the required files can be found in :doc:`project`.

 This is a sample application initialization file, including an update check before code execution.